 The goal of an EHDI program is to promote communication and access to language from birth for all children through the early identification of hearing thresholds outside the typical range and the initiation of appropriate intervention services.
-Newborn hearing screening and follow-up play a critical role in the EHDI process by identifying newborns who are at risk for hearing loss and connecting them with diagnostic, support, and intervention services.
+Newborn hearing screening and follow-up plays a critical role in the EHDI process by identifying newborns who are at risk for hearing loss and connecting them with diagnostic, support, and intervention services.
 Without EHDI, infants who are deaf or hard of hearing may experience delays in a variety of developmental areas, including vocabulary, articulation, intelligibility, social adjustments, and behavior.

-National standards specify that hearing screening should be completed as soon as possible, but at no later than one month of age; hearing thresholds outside the typical range should be clinically diagnosed as soon as possible, but at no later than three months of age; and intervention should be initiated as soon as possible, but at no later than six months of age or as soon as medically feasible, for infants with a prolonged stay in the SCN or the NICU (JCIH, 2019).
+National standards specify that screening should be completed as soon as possible but at no later than one month of age; hearing thresholds outside the typical range should be clinically diagnosed as soon as possible but at no later than three months of age; and intervention should be initiated as soon as possible but at no later than six months of age (JCIH, 2007, 2019).

-Early identification and intervention can substantially reduce, or even eliminate entirely, the developmental delays that too often stem from late detection of hearing loss.
-For many children who are deaf or hard of hearing, early identification and intervention enables them to perform at the same level on spoken language assessments as their peers with typical hearing and similar cognitive ability (Yoshinaga-Itano, Sedey, & Coulter, 1998).
 Passing the newborn hearing screening does not guarantee that hearing will remain typical, nor does it eliminate the need to monitor the infant's or child's speech and language development.
-Audiological reevaluation during early childhood is recommended when parent(s)/guardian(s) are concerned about hearing and/ or speech/language development, as well as for those infants with risk factors for emergent hearing loss.
+Audiological reevaluation during early childhood is recommended when parent(s)/guardian(s) are concerned about hearing and/or speech/language development, as well as for those infants with risk factors for emergent hearing conditions.